 Even with mild symptoms, children can develop a condition called long COVID where they have symptoms weeks or months after getting COVID-19.

-Staying up to date with COVID-19 vaccines is the best way to protect children and the people around them from COVID-19 related illness, hospitalization and death.
+Getting the updated COVID-19 vaccine as soon as it is available to your child this fall, is the best way to protect children and the people around them from COVID-19 related illness, hospitalization and death.

 Vaccinating children helps: